Ijnisinya: Geography

 Ijnisinya is located six kilometers northwest of Nablus.
 It is adjacently east of Sebastia, northeast of an-Naqura, south of Beit Imrin, north of Zawata, west of Asira Al-Shamaliya Ijnisinya has an elevation of 460 meters above sea level.

 It has a total land area of 6,547 dunams, of which around two-thirds is cultivable.
 Its built-up area consists of only 30 dunams, olive trees cover 900 dunams, while cereals make-up the majority of the remaining cultivable land.

 On August 4, 2001, Israeli forces burned over 200 olive trees belonging to Ijnisinya and Zawata.

 Water supply

 Underneath the village mosque is a wide Roman reservoir for underground water which, until recently, was still used by the residents of the village as a water source.
 Empress Helena built an aqueduct to carry water from Ijnisinya to Sebastia but it fell into ruin during a drought in Palestine.
 The aqueduct is named after her, and it starts from Nablus and passes through Ein Beit al-Ma', Ijnisinya, and then to Sebastia.

 In 2007, the village pump—constructed in 1977—broke down and the village residents were without water, forced to travel to Asira al-Qibliya to borrow water from that village's pump.
 A few months later, the Ijnisinya Village Council with the help of the American Near East Refugee Aid, constructed a new pump.

+Demography

+Local origins

+Some of Ijnisinya's residents are Christians.
+Some trace their origins to Burqa.